J95Ortiz/Real-Madrid-Quiz/README.md

 ### NAVIGATION BAR

-The Navigation Bar is very simple as I based the code off the Real Madrid Site I created, but removed the links to the other pages as this would most likely confuse users trying to access parts which haven't been linked at this stage.
+The Navigation Bar is very simple as I based the code off the Real Madrid Site I created, but removed the links to the other pages as this would confuse users trying to access parts which haven't been linked at this stage.

-If the User wants to, they can return to the Instructions Page by clicking or tapping on the logo or the text next to it, and this is communicated to the user on the Results Screen.
+If the User wants to, they can return to the Instructions Page by clicking or tapping on the logo or the text next to it, and this is also communicated to the user on the Results Screen.

-On the original site I spread the elements out in the Navigation Bar, but on this occasion I thought it looked better with the content justified centrally as there aren't any other links.
+On the Original Real Madrid Project the elements were spread out in the Navigation Bar, but on this occasion I thought it looked better to place the content centrally as there aren't any other links.

-I checked with a couple of friends to see which they preferred and they agreed it looked better with the existing links in the middle of the Bar.
+I checked with a couple of friends who I had asked to test the site which layout they preferred and they all agreed it looked better with the existing links in the middle of the Bar.

 ![Navigation Bar Screenshot](assets/readme_images/header.png)